13gbc/WebPage-Analysis/README.md

 Lots of information can be gathered from a webpage to help with OSINT investigations.
 Here are a couple of scripts to help !

+\# un-shorten.sh - This bash script allows you to expand short URLs created by URL shortening services such as bit.ly, tinyurl.com, or goo.gl, providing the original URL before clicking on the shortened link.<br>

 \# webpage-parse.sh - searches the webpage for links and email addresses<br>

 \# HREF-Link-Extractor - Searches the webpage and extracts all HREF links